Skip to content

 Temporary Water must be visible

-An area is considered Temporary Water – from which free relief is allowed – only if water remains visible before or after taking a stance.
-(See the definition of Temporary Water.)
-Wet ground and even mud often do not meet this definition.
+An area is considered Temporary Water – from which free relief is allowed – only if water is remains visible before or after taking a stance.
+"It is not enough for the ground to be merely wet, muddy or soft or for the water to be momentarily visible as the player steps on the ground."

 Embedded Ball not found is a lost ball